trandinhvu13/Untitled-Animal-Game/README.md

 ## Introduction
 Another game that I made for a college assignment.
 All the graphic was made by myself with soundFX found on the internet.
-I have a chance to know more about working with mobile, despite the fact there are still many bugs and flaws in the game.
+I have a chance to know more about working with the mobile platform, despite the fact there are still many bugs and flaws in the project.
 In the end, it's a great experience and I have learned a lot from it.

 ## Supported platforms